smacauda/AirQualityApp/README.md

 # AirQualityApp

+## How to Use

-## Data Collection
+## Data Collection & Storage

 The data was taken from the EPA's [Historical Air Quality](https://console.cloud.google.com/marketplace/details/epa/historical-air-quality?filter=category:climate&project=wide-ceiling-334016) dataset on BigQuery.
+Ozone (O<sub>3</sub>) levels from the top 3 most populous US cities (New York, Los Angeles, and Chicago) were collected using SQL and uploaded to a Firebase database.
+Docker container then uploaded to Google Cloud Container Registry with Streamlit app to visualize results.

 ![alt text](https://github.com/smacauda/AirQualityApp/blob/main/images/Tree%20diagrams.jpeg "Tree diagram")

-## Firebase

-Data was collected from BigQuery and stored in a Firebase real-time database.

 ## Analysis